mrmay-dev/OwnTags/README.md

 ```

 ### Run
 There are a couple of ways to start.
-The `owntags.sh` bash script will load the Python environment and fetch reports for the time specified.
+The `owntags.sh` bash script will load the Python environment and fetch reports.
+Time is specified with `hh:mm` format.

 ```bash
 ./owntags.sh 0:30
 ```

-Optionally, drop into the `application` folder and start `request_reports.py` manually:
+Optionally, drop into the `application` folder and start `request_reports.py` manually. `--owntags` tells the script to send locations to OwnTracks:

 ```bash
 cd application